 The Electrical Engineering program participates in the Honors Program at UConn.
 The ECE Department will offer honors sections of the following courses so that the Honors Program requirements (minimum 12 credits) can be satisfied within the EE Program.
+EE Honors students must take the following four courses for 12/13 credits.

-ECE 3101: Signals and Systems (3 credits; Fall, Junior Year)
+ECE 3101: Signals and Systems (3 credits; Spring, Sophomore Year)

-ECE 3221: Digital Integrated Circuits or ECE 3111: Systems Analysis (each 3 credits; Spring, Junior Year)
+ECE 3221: Digital Integrated Circuits or ECE 3111: Systems Analysis (3 or 4 credits; Fall/Spring, Junior Year)